The creative process for producing any kind of art is both magical and messy.

 Perfectionism is a mean, frozen form of idealism, while messes are the artist’s true friend.
 What people somehow forget to mention when we were children was that we need to make messes in order to find out who we are and why we are here.

-Lately I have started enjoying my messy writing moments.
-All hell has broken loose on the pages of my current first draft and I have not fought it or ran away.
-Instead I have allowed it stay a mess (I ignored the facial twitches and hives) and gently leaned into that…panic stricken feeling of ‘WTF am I writing?’
+I recall enjoying my messy writing moments with my first novel.
+All hell broke loose on the page and I didn’t fight it or run away.
+Instead I allowed it to stay a mess (ignoring the facial twitches and hives) and gently leaned into that…panic stricken feeling of ‘WTF am I writing?’

 Have a fabulous day.